temporalio/documentation/docs/cloud/how-to-create-a-ticket-for-temporal-support.md

 1. If you specify **Priority** (available only on the default form), follow these guidelines:
    - Select **Normal** for most issues.
    - Select **High** only for issues to which your service-level agreement (SLA) applies.
-     If you're not sure, check with your Temporal administrator.
+     If you're not sure, select **Normal**.
-   - Select **Page** only if you are experiencing a complete service outage and urgently need contact with an on-call engineer.
+   - Select **Page** only if you are experiencing a complete service outage and urgently need contact with an on-call support person.
 1. At the bottom of the form, choose **Submit**.